 - Irregular menstrual cycle

 - Baby barely moves in the womb

 Professionals involved in ongoing research regarding unexpected, unattended births anticipate ultimately finding that a considerable percentage of women who don’t know they are pregnant suffer from an emotional issue associated with the pregnancy or have a preexisting psychiatric disorder.

 Stress associated with the possibility of being pregnant may result in a woman entering into a profound state of denial about her pregnancy.
 This can occur with a woman who has no prior history of any type of mental health condition.

-Stress induced denial can have powerful results.
+Stress-induced denial can have powerful results.
 A pregnant woman can attribute the signs of pregnancy to other reasons.
 In fact, she can convince herself that signs of pregnancy are indicative of something else altogether.
-In this type of situation, common stressors include separation from a partner after becoming pregnant of serious financial issues.
+In this type of situation, common stressors include separation from a partner after becoming pregnant with serious financial issues.

 Preexisting mental health disorders may also result in a woman not recognizing she is pregnant.
 The two most common types of psychiatric conditions that can cause a woman not to understand she is pregnant are schizophrenia and bipolar disorder.

 A person with schizophrenia or bipolar disorder lack “normal” coping mechanisms, which results in a denial of pregnancy.
 If a woman in this position exhibits symptoms of pregnancy, they oftentimes attribute them to something else.
 These alternative explanations for pregnancy include cancer or a blood clot.